CraigKelly/dmk/README.md

 * If you're build Go software, use the Go tools (and optionally make)
 * If you're building Java/Scala use `sbt`, `gradle`, `mvn`, `ant`, etc
 * If you're building .NET, erm, I'm not sure
-* There are great tools like `scons` that understand how to build lots of things (including LaTeX docs)
+* There are great tools like `scons` that understand how to build lots of artifacts (including LaTeX docs)
-* If you're not sure, at least understand why you wouldn't just use `make`
+* If you're not sure, at least understand why you wouldn't use `make`

+For instance, this project (written in Go) is actually built with `make` + the standard Go tools.